glsignal/til/vim/json-formatting.md

 Calling the following in a buffer (assuming it's filled with ugly json)

-    :%!python -m json.tool
+    :%!jq

-will format it using python's json tool.
+will format it better.

 The underlying TIL here is the use of :%<command> which operates on the entire buffer/selection, including external commands.
 Previously only ever used this